Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 Once the solution is deployed to your subscription, the pipeline is ready to ingest time series data, detect anomalies and push data to dashboards and anomalies to topic queues.
 Here are the steps to get started:
 ####Step 1: Send data to the pipeline
-The [sample data generator](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/tree/master/Samples/Data-Generator) can be used to send real data or sample data to the event hub.
+The [sample data generator](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/tree/master/Samples/Data-Generator), a desktop application can be run locally to send real data or sample data to the event hub after successful deployment.
 Alternatively, you can use [Get Started with Event Hubs](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-csharp-ephcs-getstarted/) reference to get sample code for publishing data to event hub.
-Please refer to the sample that comes with data generator as a reference for schema.
-Alternatively, you can download the sample file from the 'Try out your own data' experience.
+You will find the instructions to download and install this application from Data Generator Instructions (also available in GitHub).
+For schema, please refer to the sample that comes with data generator or the sample available from the ['Try out your own data'](https://gallery.cortanaintelligence.com/solutiontemplate/c0cc7d49409b4be99fa99dcf8ccba98b) experience.

 ####Step 2: Monitor pipeline
 Monitor if the data is flowing through the pipeline.
 You can do this by looking at the incoming messages on the input event hub, input and output events on ASA, looking at ADF slices (once every 15mins) and finally the output into Sql tables.

 ####Step 3: Visualize in Power BI
 Lastly, you can visualize the output in Power BI using the [PBI template file](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) on github.

-####Synthetic Data Source
-You can use Data Generator (available in the [GitHub repository](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Samples/Data-Generator/IT%20Anomaly%20Insights%20Data%20Generator.zip) for this solution) as the data source to provide synthetic data to the deployed pipeline.
-The data generator is a desktop application that you can download and run locally after successful deployment.
-You will find the instructions to download and install this application from Data Generator Instructions (also available in GitHub).
-This application feeds the [Azure Event Hub](https://azure.microsoft.com/en-us/documentation/articles/cortana-analytics-technical-guide-demand-forecast/?tduid=%28ff7611aab34207ef35998cad0ae7b15b%29%28256380%29%282459594%29%28je6NUbpObpQ-tDK.bHRFEXOQuN7wy1uyeg%29%28%29) service with data points, or events, that will be used in the rest of the pipeline flow.
-The event generation application will populate the Azure Event Hub only while it's executing on your computer.
+See [PBI section](#pbi-setup) for details.

 ####How to bring your own data
 This section describes how to bring your own data to Azure.
 As long as the events being sent to the Azure Event Hub follow the required schema, encoding and format, there are no additional changes to be made to the pipeline components.